 The scientific description of 3D/4D-Var has been published in a series of papers in the Quarterly Journal of the Royal Meteorological Society (QJRMS), in ECMWF workshop proceedings and Technical Memoranda over the years.
 The incremental formulation was introduced by Courtier et al. (1994).
 The ECMWF implementation of 3D-Var was published in a three-part paper by Courtier et al. (1998), Rabier et al. (1998) and Andersson et al. (1998).
 The original observation operators for conventional data can be found in Vasiljevic et al. (1992).
 The methods for assimilation of TOVS radiance data and ERS scatterometer data were developed by Andersson et al. (1994) and Stoffelen and Anderson (1997), respectively.
 The pre-operational experimentation with 4D-Var has been documented in three papers by Rabier et al. (2000), Mahfouf and Rabier (2000) and Klinker et al. (2000).
 The background term has been published by Derber and Bouttier (1999), with more recent developments described by Fisher (2003).
+EDA-based background error variances and covariances were introduced in 2011 and 2013, as discussed in Section 1.3.

-Papers of data usage and impact include a study of commercial aircraft data (Cardinali et al., 2003), scatterometer impact (Isaksen, 1997; Isaksen and Stoffelen, 2000; Isaksen and Janssen, 2004), conventional and satellite humidity data (Andersson et al., 2004), ozone analysis (Dethof and Holm, 2004), time series of frequent data (Andersson et al., 2001), wind profiler data (Bouttier, 2001b; Andersson and Garcia-Mendez, 2002), TOVS radiance data (McNally et al., 1999), water-vapour radiances from geostationary satellites (Munro et al., 2004; Köpken et al., 2004), and the use of highvolume satellite data in general (Thépaut and Andersson, 2003).
+Papers of data usage and impact include a study of commercial aircraft data (Cardinali et al., 2003), scatterometer impact (Isaksen, 1997; Isaksen and Stoffelen, 2000; Isaksen and Janssen, 2004), conventional and satellite humidity data (Andersson et al., 2004), ozone analysis (Dethof and Holm, 2004), time series of frequent data (Andersson et al., 2001), wind profiler data (Bouttier, 2001b;

+Andersson and Garcia-Mendez, 2002), TOVS radiance data (McNally et al., 1999), water-vapour radiances from geostationary satellites (Munro et al., 2004; Köpken et al., 2004), and the use of high-volume satellite data in general (Thépaut and Andersson, 2003).
 An more complete overview of data usage at ECMWF is included in the reanalysis review paper by Dee et al. (2011).